IngridGdesigns/IngridGdesigns/README.md

 ### Hola y bienvenidos, Hi and welcome 👋

 - 👩🏻‍💻 I’m currently working on a portfolio website and collaborating on an open-source project https://github.com/indeedeng/Mariner
-- 🌱 I’m currently learning about agile software creaftmanship reading 📖 "Clean Code" and mocking using [jest.js](https://jestjs.io/)🃏
+- 🌱 I’m currently learning about agile software craftmanship reading 📖 "Clean Code" and mocking using [jest.js](https://jestjs.io/)🃏

 <!--
 **IngridGdesigns/IngridGdesigns** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.